About GRI

 Genesis of GRI

-Gandhigram had its genesis on 7th October, 1947 and it progressed and expanded remarkably in the areas of rural community development under the dynamic leadership of its founders Dr.G.Ramachandran and Dr.T.S.Soundaram Ramachandran, dedicated desiples of Gandhiji.
-Drawing huge inspirations from work and ideas of Mahatma Gandhi, they worked with enormous amount of zeal and commitment for the betterment of the rural people in the vicinity and it was their unstinting dedication and unwavering faith in Gandhian ideals that has made Gandhigram what it is today.
+Gandhigram had its genesis on 7th October, 1947 and it progressed and expanded remarkably in the areas of rural community development under the dynamic leadership of its founders, Dr.G.Ramachandran and Dr.T.S.Soundaram Ramachandran, the dedicated disciples of Gandhiji.
+Drawing huge inspirations from the works and ideas of Mahatma Gandhi, they worked with enormous amount of zeal and commitment for the betterment of the rural people in the vicinity and it was their unstinted dedication and committed faith in the Gandhian ideals that has made Gandhigram what it is today.

 The Gandhigram Rural Institute of Higher Education was started in 1956 to bring higher education closer to the villagers.
 The significant educational experiment, broadly conforming to the recommendations of the Dr.R.Radhakrishnan Commission relating to rural universities and rural colleges, was inaugurated by Dr.R.Rajendra Prasad, the then President of India on August 1956.
 The first academic block of Gandhigram Rural Institute was opened by the former Prime Minister of India, Jawaharlal Nehru on December, 1957.
-Right from its inception, The Institute is fully funded by Government of India (the then Ministry of Education and now the Human Resource Development).
+Right from its inception, the institute is fully funded by the Government of India (the then Ministry of Human Resource Development and now Ministry of Education).

 • Dr.G.Ramachandran and Dr.T.S.Soundaram Ramachandran are the founders of Gandhigram Rural Institute (GRI).
-They were the devoted disciples of Mahatma Gandhi and involved actively in freedom movement.
-Their marriage was solemnized in Sabarmathi Ashram by Gandhiji in the year 1940.
+They were devoted disciples of Mahatma Gandhi and were involved actively in the freedom movement.
+Their marriage was solemnized in the Sabarmathi Ashram by Gandhiji in the year 1940.

-• Under the advice of Gandhiji, the couple chose a place near Chinnalapatti village, Dindigul district (45 km from Madurai) for establishing the institution for education, health and sanitation, village industries, etc.
+• Under the advice of Gandhiji, the couple chose a place near Chinnalapatti village, Dindigul District (45 km from Madurai) for establishing an institution for education, health and sanitation and village industries.

 • Gandhigram village received national attention for an important reason.
-On February 2, 1946 local people had a dharshan of Gandhiji while he was traveling from Madurai to Palani by train.
-He spoke to the eagerly waiting people for few minutes.
+On February 2, 1946, the local people had a dharshan of Gandhiji while he was traveling from Madurai to Palani by train.
+He spoke to the eagerly waiting people for a few minutes.

 • In the year 1956, eleven rural institutes were established by the Ministry of Education, Government of India and GRI was one among them.
 The Central Government was providing funds to the institute from the year 1956.
 While most of the rural institutes were closed due to various reasons, the Gandhigram Rural Institute remains alive and vibrant, rendering yeoman service to students and village communities.